commercetools/commercetools-sunrise-java-training/README.md

 ### Play 2.5.x migration (in case that is relevant to your project)

 Play 2.5 switched some of its classes to the Java 8 counterpart, for example now `F.Promise` is replaced by `CompletionStage`.
 To see all changes in detail, check the [Migration Guide to 2.5](https://www.playframework.com/documentation/2.5.x/JavaMigration25).

-Migrating to Play 2.5 `CompletionStage` may arise sometimes a `No HTTP Context available` error.
-To understand why and learn how to fix it, check the [Java Thread Locals](https://www.playframework.com/documentation/2.5.x/ThreadPools#Java-thread-locals) documentation.

-Play 2.4 offered Dependency Injection using Guice by default, which is heavily used in Sunrise.
-Check what is affected by this change in the [Migration Guide to 2.4](https://www.playframework.com/documentation/2.5.x/Migration24#Dependency-Injection).
-Read further information on how to use [Java Dependency Injection](https://www.playframework.com/documentation/2.5.x/JavaDependencyInjection) and [how to test](https://www.playframework.com/documentation/2.5.x/JavaFunctionalTest#Injecting-tests) with it.